YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

    ]

-I'm not so sure about the title of the section.
-It is more like: Controlling the YUI version to load on the client side thru the seed configuration.
-In any case, I think the semantic will have to change because yui seed (in its form, array), isn't available in the client side, instead the seed is used only by the server side to produce a list of script tags that will be injected in the page.

-.. _yui-serving_to_app:
+.. _yui-getting_to_app:

-Serving YUI to Your Application
+Getting YUI to Your Application
 ===============================

-Mojito by default loads YUI components the version of YUI that comes with the framework.
+Mojito comes with YUI, so Mojito by default loads the components of YUI that comes with the framework.
 Thus, in general, the developer doesn't need to worry about getting YUI or what version to use.
+As we've discussed earlier, you can configure your application to include YUI modules that are part of the Mojito core, YUI core, and your application can be part of the seed using the ``seed`` array in ``application.json``.
+See :ref:`Configuration of the Mojito Seed File <seed-configure>` to learn more.

-You can, however, serve YUI to your application using the following three methods:
+Your application, however, does not have to use the version of YUI that comes with Mojito or load YUI from Mojito.
+Instead, your application can serve YUI to your application using any of the following three methods or use a combination of them along with loading YUI that comes with Mojito.

 - Get YUI from the YUI CDN.
 - Bundle YUI with the application and configure your application to use it.